Cancer Connect Editorial Team updated 7/2022

-The COVID-19 pandemic has swept through the world impacting every aspect of life creating fear and anxiety while leaving a toll of health and economic devastation.
-As the virus cycles through society we are learning to live with the "new normal”.
-Cancer patients, their families, and caregivers are disproportionally impacted by the COVID pandemic but advances in vaccination, new treatments for COVID, and a better understanding of how the coronavirus impacts cancer gives us optimism that 2022 will be a better year and the impact of the virus will continue to diminish.1
+The COVID-19 pandemic swept through the world impacting every aspect of life creating fear and anxiety while leaving a toll of health and economic devastation.
+As the virus continues to cycle through society we are learning to live with the "new normal”.
+Cancer patients, their families, and caregivers are disproportionally impacted by the COVID pandemic but advances in vaccination, new treatments for COVID, and a better understanding of how the coronavirus impacts cancer gives us optimism that the future will be better and the impact of the virus will continue to diminish.1

 National Comprehensive Cancer Network Vaccine Update

 The following groups should be considered eligible for a third dose of the mRNA COVID-19 vaccine right away based on the latest FDA/CDC decisions:

 - Patients with solid tumors (either new or recurring) receiving treatment within 1 year of their initial vaccine dose, regardless of their type of cancer therapy

 - Patients with active hematologic malignancies regardless of whether they are currently receiving cancer therapy Anyone who received a stem cell transplant (SCT) or engineered cellular therapy, especially within the past 2 years.

 - Any recipients of allogeneic SCT on immunosuppressive therapy or with a history of graft-vs-host disease, regardless of the time of transplant.

 - Anyone with an additional immunosuppressive condition or being treated with immunosuppressive agents unrelated to their cancer therapy.

 - People living in the same household with immunocompromised individuals should also get a third dose once it is available.

 The "Ask The Experts About COVID-19 and Cancer" Series